odhjoseph/AudioService/README.md

 ```

 ##### Windows
-Check if you're running you're terminal with administrative rights
+Check if you're running the terminal with administrative rights

 ### Specs
 - Running on AV LINUX